| | |

 Accommodation for 2 nights: Reykjavik

-Book accommodations in Reykjavik here:
+Book accommodations in Reykjavik by clicking on the map below:

 Day 1: Reykjavik